 With Buro Happold already acting as lead consultant, Base Structures were next to be appointed by ISG to ensure the successful and timely delivery of the scheme.
 Responsible for delivering the detail design, fabrication and construction of the unique cable tensioned walkway and central viewing platform, Base immediately began extensive surveying of the site and prototyping of the proposed design principals.

-The overall challenges of delivering this project were extensive - the integrity of the existing structure could not be affected; no hot works could be used on the fabric roof: and no crane in existence could reach far enough to fully access the site.
-As if the daunting challenge of realising the architect’s vision was not enough, there was also a very tight and immovable deadline to contend with - The O2 arena was due to be handed over for the London 2012 Games within a matter of months.
+The roof walk then extends to the north side where climbers descend to ground level.
+The overall challenges of delivering this project were extensive – the integrity of the existing structure could not be affected; no hot works could be used on the fabric roof: and no crane in existence could reach far enough to fully access the site.
+As if the daunting challenge of realising the architect’s vision was not enough, there was also a very tight and immovable deadline to contend with – The O2 arena was due to be handed over for the London 2012 Games within a matter of months.

 The technical challenges this project presented were considerable.
-The first problem to overcome was to ensure it was actually physically possible to walk up the fabric surface – no small feat given 30o inclines and the inclemency of the English weather.
+The first problem to overcome was to ensure it was actually physically possible to walk up the fabric surface – no small feat given 30° inclines and the inclemency of the English weather.
 To help increase traction, fabric manufacturer Mehler created a bespoke PVC fabric for this project with a non-standard textured surface.
 Whilst this improved grip it soon became clear that more radical surface modifications would be needed on the steepest slopes, especially in the rain – the roof walk needed to be challenging but not impossible.

 With no crane in existence having enough reach to access the centre of the O2, a unique system was designed to manually convey the 30 tonnes of tools and materials over the roof – pulling custom built sledges over a protective pvc runway laid on the surface of the existing fabric roof, preventing any damage to the fragile surface.
 Duncan Baird, Installations Manager at Base explains “We manufactured two different types of sledge, one to transport the viewing platform steelwork and another for the walkway fabric with the size, shape and configuration carefully calculated to safely spread the largest loads.
 As far as we are aware no one else has used this type of system before.”